ManuelSR26/manuelsr26.github.io/cv.md

 - Performed Network configuration, scripting, debugging, verification, and compilation of Wireless Nodes via Managed Object Shell, Bash, and Ericsson Operation Support Systems.

 - Produced reports of Network KPIs.

+**ERICSSON** | **Mexico City, Mexico** | **August 2010 – July 2014**

+**Network Optimization Engineer, Jan 2013 – July 2014**

+- Performed RF parameter changes for the AT&T LTE Network in North Texas, Florida and Louisiana markets.

+- Owner of the Neighbor RF Analysis procedure for LTE Nodes, reducing the time of the activity by 15%.

+- Analyzed drive test results using TEMS and Actix Anova Software, provided reports of recommendations for optimal Network performance.

+**Senior Network Integration Engineer, Jan 2012 – Jan 2013**

+- Technical leader of the Ericsson GSC team for 3G AT&T Node B Rehome Project Nationwide.
+Led a team of 5 Engineers.

+- First Line Support Engineer for the T-Mobile Modernization Project.

+- Coordinator and coach for the Experienced Engineer Certification Program: created technical presentations, delivered workshops, arranged and scheduled study groups.

+**Network Integration Engineer, Dec 2010 – Dec 2011**

+- Network integration and configuration support to the 2G and 3G Networks of AT&T and T-Mobile.

+- Trained new team members on UMTS Node B Rehome scripts in XML, loaded licenses via Ericsson OSS, and troubleshot connectivity issues for ATM and IP Nodes.

+- Earned a certification as Senior Network Integration Engineer, promoted after 1 year.

+**Intern, August 2010 – Nov 2010**

+- Top of class of Ericsson Graduate’s Program.

+- Performed laboratory configurations and testing of RBS3000 WCDMA Nodes.
+Completed 250 hours of technical training.

 [Home](https://manuelsr26.github.io/)